ga-wdi-lessons/react-intro/readme.md

 <details>
   <summary><strong>What is the role of a "view" in a front-end Javascript application?</strong></summary>

-  > The visual template the user sees, populated with data from our models.
+  > The visual template the user sees, often populated with data from our models.

 </details>